EdgeTX/edgetx.github.io/docs/dc6_buddybackup.md

 **Bonus task:**

 As a bonus task, create in addition a standalone app with the same features and you can win in addition a RadioMaster ExpressLRS receiver, such as e.g. [RP4TD](https://www.radiomasterrc.com/products/rp4td-expresslrs-2-4ghz-diversity-receiver) or [ER8](https://www.radiomasterrc.com/products/er8-2-4ghz-elrs-pwm-receiver).
 The bonus task prize can only be won by the contestant, who tackled and won the main task.
-The bonus task has to be completed and submitted to EdgeTX Github by midnight April 30th, 2025 GMT, to be eligible to receive the bonus prize.
+The bonus task has to be completed and submitted to EdgeTX Github by <del>midnight April 30th, 2025 GMT</del> <span style="color:red;font-weight:bold;">extended to midnight of May 31st, 2025 GMT</span>, to be eligible to receive the bonus prize.

 **Rules**

 To be eligible to win the radio, an address of a 18+ years old person is required.
 Members of the <a href="https://edgetx.org/bylaws/#edgetx-development-team">EdgeTX development team</a> cannot participate in the competition.

-The contests ends after first successful submission, or on ~~midnight of April 30th, 2025 GMT.~~ <span style="color:red;font-weight:bold;">extended to midnight of May 31st, 2025 GMT.</span>
+The contests ends after first successful submission, or on <del>midnight of April 30th, 2025 GMT.</del> <span style="color:red;font-weight:bold;">extended to midnight of May 31st, 2025 GMT.</span>

 The EdgeTX PSC reserves the right not to accept submissions that work incorrectly and / or may negatively impact other parts of the EdgeTX system.
 The decision of the winner by EdgeTX PSC is final and legal recourse is excluded.